justlark/lark.gay/site/content/log/where-is-furry.md

 otherwise.

 Where is furry?
-Furry is something I carry with me--symbolically on my body, but also a promise to be the most Lark I can be.
+Furry is something I carry with me--symbolically on my body, but also as a promise to be the most Lark I can be.
 More than just the friends I've made and the events I attend, furry represents growth.
 Finding myself has been a journey, and I owe much of what I've uncovered so far to this community.